deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 This notebook will demonstrate how to switch from DataFrames to tables in Deephaven.

-It will also familiarize you with some of the options related to Pandas compared to tables.

 [Pandas](http://pandas.pydata.org/) is one of the most used libraries for data analysis and manipulation in Python.
 \
 With Deephaven, you have all the familiar tools from Pandas but with added flexibility, efficiency, and better visualization.
 One of the reasons to use Deephaven from Pandas is Deephaven allows multithreading, easy partitioning, and collecting data.

-Not only that - these are possible in Deephaven with very large data.
+Not only that - these tasks are possible in Deephaven with very large data.
 \
-In this notebook, we will show you some of your familiar DataFrame tools used the Deephaven way.

 A [`DataFrame`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html?highlight=dataframe#pandas.DataFrame) is a two-dimensional tabular data structure that is native to Pandas.
 With Deephaven, we can convert between Deephaven tables and Pandas DataFrames.
 \